What should you know before buying stock in Companhia Energetica de Minas Gerais (CIG)

 Companhia Energetica de Minas Gerais (CIG): Who are the competitors?

 The company’s main competitors (and peers) include FirstEnergy Corp.
-(FE) that is trading -14.96% down over the past 12 months and Companhia Paranaense de Energia – COPEL (ELP) that is -0.26% lower over the same period.
+(FE) that is trading -9.92% down over the past 12 months and Companhia Paranaense de Energia – COPEL (ELP) that is 1.12% higher over the same period.